seamusdemora/PiFormulae/libgpiod-ver2.1-build.md

 10. **END DETOUR**

-11. There are some steps that must be completed prior to successful compilation.
-This was learned from reading `/usr/share/doc/libgpiod-dev/README.gz`.
-This is the "RPi Version" of the more generic `README` file in `./libgpiod-2.1`, and it contains ***important exceptions & additions*** including this :
+11. As I learned in the DETOUR, there are some steps that must be completed prior to successful compilation.
+I should have read `/usr/share/doc/libgpiod-dev/README.gz` first.
+This is the *"RPi Version"* of the more generic `README` file in `./libgpiod-2.1`, and it contains ***important exceptions & additions*** including this :

 	>Recent kernel headers are also required for the GPIO user API definitions.
 For the exact version of kernel headers required, please refer to the configure.ac contents.